-It comes with 3 pumpkin bean bags, which I was excited to have because we know that we teachers are excellent at using things for multiple activities (songs, chants at circle time, these pumpkins will be used a ton this season!)
+Most bean bag toss games come with the bean bags, which I was excited to have because we know that as teachers, we are excellent at using things for multiple activities (songs, chants at circle time, etc.).

 5. Pumpkin Race

-Another simple but fun counting game!
-In pumpkin race, you take turns rolling the dice and moving your marker to see who gets to the pumpkin first!
-We used orange playdough balls to make “pumpkins” but you could use the candy pumpkins, pom poms, or anything else as a marker.
+Here is another simple but fun counting game!
+In Pumpkin Race, you take turns rolling the dice and moving your marker to see who gets to the pumpkin first!
+We used orange playdough balls to make “pumpkins” but you could use the candy pumpkins, pom poms, or any other fun manipulative as a marker.

 Do you have any fun games you love for fall?
 Leave a comment and let me know so I can give them a try too!

 Ready to celebrate?
 Grab your free copies of the Fill the Frame printables and the Pumpkin Race gameboard by clicking the large, yellow download button at the end of the post!

 Want unlimited access to even MORE of our activities and resources?
 Join us in the Print and Play Club!

 Your planning will be so much easier with instant access to: